SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/ManagingWindow/ManagingWindow.md

 presenter openWithLayout: presenter defaultLayout
 ```

-### Opening a dialog box
+#### Opening a dialog box

-Spec provides an easy way to open a UI as a simple dialog box with _Ok_ and _Cancel_ buttons.
+Spec provides an easy way to open a UI as a simple dialog box with 'Ok' and 'Cancel' buttons.
 A dialog box does not have icons for resizing and closing, nor a window menu.
-To open a dialog box, send the message `openDialog` as below:
+To open a dialog box, send the message `openDialog`:

 ```
 | presenter dialog |